-I get very excited when discussion in the No Time For Flash Cards community about how to create a peaceful classroom environment brought up the idea of visual schedules.
+I get very excited when a discussion in the No Time For Flash Cards community about how to create a peaceful classroom environment brought up the idea of visual schedules aka picture schedules.
 As a teacher, I have used visual schedules in the past, but for whatever reason, I haven’t used a visual schedule in my current classroom.
 A visual schedule for those of you new to this term is simply a schedule that is made up of pictures.
 These are fantastic tools for children to understand what to expect and to prepare for transitions.
 Transitions are by far the time when teachers notice the most disruptive and defiant behavior, and it’s not because children are naughty, it is because children aren’t prepared for the transition.
-One way we can help children with transitions, with behavioral expectations, and even separation anxiety is to have a visual schedule available.
-You can see the Facebook post here:
+One way we can help children with transitions, behavioral expectations, and even separation anxiety is to have a visual schedule available.
+This free printable picture schedule for preschool is customizable too!

 - Keep it simple.
 I have a lot of choices in my free printable schedule download, but that was to hit all the important parts of the day for a variety of my readers.
 Make sure you have all the important transitions you need but no extra.
 For example, if you read a story and do music at circle time you don’t have to have both photos on the schedule.
 Too many pictures will be just as overwhelming as not knowing what to expect.